onap/policy-parent/docs/drools/pdpdEngine.rst

 - *PDP-D* running status
 - *features* applied
-- Data migration status on a per database basis.

 The *start* and *stop* commands are useful for developers testing functionality on a docker container instance.

 Telemetry Shell
 ===============

 *PDP-D* offers an ample set of REST APIs to debug, introspect, and change state on a running PDP-D. This is known as the *telemetry* API.
 The *telemetry* shell wraps these APIs for shell-like access using `http-prompt <http://http-prompt.com/>`__.

 .. code-block:: bash